NitinR2510/icrym.github.io/README.md

  https://nitinr2510.github.io/icrym.html is only the bot part of the project and does not include any log-in mechanism or data-base capacity.
  If you want to see the whole proh=ject, download the files, load in xampp or similar software and run.

+ ## Telegram bot

+ I also loaded this on telegram.
+Again, the chatbot alone.
+You may check @icrymbot